How Do Newborn Baby Animals Stay Warm?

 The farmer needs to provide the right nutrients for the mama cow to be able to provide good amounts of fat in her baby calf.
 Proper cow nutritional management means monitoring the cow during pregnancy.
 A farmer does this by looking at the cow’s ribs and other places where fat is stored during pregnancy.
 If a cow has 3 or less ribs showing, he can assume the pregnant cow will have the nutrients necessary to produce a healthy calf.

 In order for scientists and farmers to communicate this, a scoring system has been developed.
 A cow with 3 ribs showing would score a 5 on a scale of 1-9.
 Any cow that has more ribs showing is scored lower.
 Cows scoring less than 5 (showing more than 3 ribs) will produce less colostrum and less milk.
 Calves born to these thin cows will be slower to stand and slower to nurse which causes lower antibody protection (which is another story).
 The calves of thin cows will tend to have diarrhea and have lower brown fat reserves in their bodies.

-The N.C.
-Cooperative Extension Livestock Agent in Lincoln County, Glenn Detweiler, and all N.C.
-Cooperative Extension Agents welcome any questions or information you may need on livestock, crops, gardening, or yards.
+N.C.
+Cooperative Extension of Lincoln County Livestock Agent, Glenn Detweiler, and all Cooperative Extension agents welcome any questions or information you may need on livestock, crops, gardening, or yards.
 Also, if you want children or youth to develop skills in these areas many clubs and projects are taking place, for example, a dairy steer project is starting this week for youth.
 So, give us a call at 704-736-8461.